dohyunkim116/best-ITH-study-design/README.md

 1.  simulate (binary) multiregion genomic data,
 2.  estimate parameters that will be used to find optimal designs, and
-3.  find optimal designs for pre-collection and post-collection scenario for given estimated parameters.
+3.  find optimal designs for pre-collection and post-collection scenarios for given estimated parameters.

-All of the functions appearing in this document is in
+All of the functions appearing in this document are in
 $\texttt{functions.R}$.

 ### Generate multiregion genomic datasets